pnsn/station_metrics/README.md

 # Files

-- *MetricsForIgor.py*  This is the main ObsPy based python script for calculating metrics... it's a version I handed off to Igor.
-It's pretty similar to what's in production on web4.
+- *calculate_metrics.py*    This is the main ObsPy based python script for calculating metrics.
+- *get_data_metadata.py*    This uses ObsPy bulkrequests to download data.
+Also gets metadata/response/gain factors.
+- *noise_metrics.py*        These are functions to calculate metrics such as noise floor, N spikes, duration of RMS > threshold.
+- *plot_station.py*         Makes a simple .png figure of the seismogram being analyzed.
+- *database_read_write.py*  Reads and writes to the postgres database.
+NOTE: needs to change INSERT to UPSERT.
+- *TestDownloadingSpeed.py* Simple script to test downloading speed at FDSN data centers.
+Choose either serial or bulk download.
-- *MetricsForIgor.csh*  This is the shell script that runs the python code, it's set up on an hourly cron.
+- *run_metrics.csh*  This is the shell script that runs the python code, it's set up on an hourly cron.
 - *ShakeAlertList.IRISZ, ShakeAlertList.NCEDCZ, ShakeAlertList.SCEDCZ* These are the (outdated) channel lists for the three data centers.

 # Station Metrics